 Thank you to all of the delegates who have submitted applications for round one.
 Our team is now reviewing the applications and will be in touch with you soon.

-For those who have not yet applied, the application deadline for round two is on or before June 30, 2019.
-Our goal is for every 2019 DoV delegate to launch a funded project.
+For those who have not yet applied, the application deadline for the new round is on or before January 15th, 2020.
+Our goal is for every 2019 DoV and now 2017 DoV delegate to launch a funded project.
 If you have questions or require assistance, contact us at firstname.lastname@example.org

 Overview of the Grant